 - Satisfactory academic progress: see Program policy A8.

-- Student withdrawal information: see Program policy G21.
+- Student withdrawal information: see Program overview

 - Student services: see student services